-One of the most popular musicals on the planet is coming to Dublin this summer.
+One of the most popular musicals on the planet is coming to Dublin from next week.
 Wicked is flying back into the Bord Gais Energy Theatre from July 17th until September 1st.

 The musical is based on Gregory Maguire's novel and tells the "other" story of the two witches of Oz, which people will know best from The Wizard of Oz.
 The show last came to Dublin in November 2013.

 Tickets for the Dublin leg of the show are on sale now here.

 Here's a little of what you can expect:

 Our Entertainment Reporter Rebecca Shekleton was lucky enough to get to see the show in Edinburgh Playhouse for the first time back in May.

 Here's why you need to see Wicked when it comes to Dublin...

 The music in Wicked is sure to cast a spell over you.
 Hearing 'Defying Gravity' live will give you goosebumps, 'Popular' will make you want to buy a pink dress and dance around your bedroom, while, 'For Good' will bring warm your Wicked heart.